candaceyw/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-    closure gives us access to the out function's scope from inside.
+    Closure gives us access to the out function's scope from inside.
-    Functions are therefor exit only, you can not enter from outside of the function scope.
+    Functions are therefore exit only, you can not enter from outside of the function scope.

 4. Describe the four rules of the 'this' keyword.